Salary and Job Offers

 Negotiating an offer can include items such as the salary, start date, benefits, job responsibilities, title, relocation allowance, and (sometimes) a signing bonus.
 It is also common to negotiate the time frame in which you must accept or reject the offer itself.
 If a job offer is made over the phone, it should then be confirmed by the employer in writing.
-Assess whether the compensation package (salary + benefits) meets your financial needs and whether it is at the market rate for the job in your geographic area.
-Here are some resources for researching and comparing salaries in different industries and geographic areas.
+Assess whether the compensation package (salary and benefits) meets your financial needs and whether it is at the market rate for the job in your geographic area.
+Review these resources for researching and comparing salaries in different industries and geographic areas.

 If the salary is not at market rate, you may wish to ask if the salary is negotiable.
-Remember - when evaluating or comparing salary offers, consider the net value of all monetary benefits and expenses (the total "compensation package").
-Benefits such as health insurance, retirement contribution, and tuition reimbursement for graduate studies can add, in value, as much as 25-40% to the stated "salary."
+Remember—when evaluating or comparing offers, consider the net value of all monetary benefits and expenses (the total compensation package).
+Benefits such as health insurance, retirement contributions, and tuition reimbursement for graduate studies can add, in value, as much as 25-40 percent to the stated salary.
 On the other hand, factors such as cost of living for that geographic area or transportation costs might significantly decrease your net income.

 Often, negotiating salary as an entry-level employee is not possible immediately.
 But sometimes a 60-day, 90-day, or 120-day performance review and pay raise possibility might be an option.
 So, if salary negotiations are not an immediate option, you might ask about the time frame and frequency of future salary/performance reviews.
 You might also inquire about annual bonuses and benefits such as association membership, tuition reimbursement for future education, or travel.
 Also, in some cases it may be appropriate to ask whether the employer offers a signing bonus (depending on the industry and competitiveness of the position).

-Here are some online resources for researching salaries by industry and geographic regions, the market rate for jobs, and other information such as cost-of-living estimates, salary calculators, etc. Career advisers in CCI are also available to meet with you to help guide you through this process.
-Contact us for an appointment to discuss!
+Review these researching and comparing salaries by industry and geographic regions, the market rate for jobs, and other information such as cost-of-living estimates, salary calculators, etc. Career Advisors are also available to meet with you to help guide you through this process.

 Delaying Your Response